-There is surprisingly little concern in the local media considering nearby glaciers actually supply a considerable amount of La Paz and El Alto’s water.
-During the wet season, when there is plenty of rainfall, about 15% of water consumed in these cities is glacial.
+There is surprisingly little concern in the local media considering nearby glaciers supply a considerable amount of La Paz and El Alto’s water.
+During the wet season when there is plenty of rainfall, about 15% of water consumed in these cities is glacial.
 However, in the drier months from May to October, that figure almost doubles.
 If something is not done soon, severe and continuous water shortages will undoubtedly cause havoc on Bolivia’s largest urban area.

 Another worrying aspect of Bolivia’s receding glaciers is the very real possibility of devastating glacial floods.
-The earth beneath glaciers is typically fairly unstable.
-Over time, it becomes weaker and weaker as melt water slowly erodes it away.
-Eventually, there is a danger that a section of a glacial lake could collapse and send a huge amount of water rushing downhill.
+The earth beneath glaciers is typically fairly unstable and over time it becomes weaker and weaker as melt water slowly erodes it away.
+Eventually, a section of a glacial lake could collapse and send a huge amount of water rushing downhill.

 Faced with the reality of having to forgo their morning shower, it seems many Bolivians are now waking up to the fact that water is a precious and limited resource in this part of the world.
 The government is talking about building large dams in nearby valleys to provide an alternative supply, but these will take some time to materialize.